 First Semester At a minimum, complete two graduate mathematics courses with a B average (3.0).
 First Year At a minimum, complete five graduate courses in mathematics (or mathematically related subjects).
 By now, the grade point average should be above a B average (3.16, say).
 Doctoral students should attempt a preliminary exam.
 Second Year At the end of their second graduate year, all students should hold a master's degree (either earned at U.K. or previously awarded).
+Continuing Ph.D. students may choose to delay final exam until early in the fall semester of their third year.
 Students should now have a grade point average of at least 3.25.
 Doctoral students should now have passed at least one preliminary exam.
 Doctoral students should now have a 3.5 grade point average.
 Third Year Doctoral students should now have passed all three preliminary exams.
 Fourth Year Doctoral students should now have formed their doctoral committees and passed their qualifying exams.
 Fifth, Sixth Years Master a field, prove some theorems, write and defend a dissertation.
 Find a job.
-Students who enter U.K. with previous graduate experience should exceed these